 - Benzodiazepines (Ativan, Xanax, Klonopin, etc.)

-Depending on how long the patient has been using, the frequency of use, and the amount being used, this detox process can last anywhere from 5 to 12 days on average.
+Depending on how long the client has been using, the frequency of use, and the amount being used, this detox process can last anywhere from 5 to 12 days on average.
 However, these numbers can vary drastically depending on the type of detox needed and the medical necessity of the client.

 When clients enter a detox program, they are typically administered medication to help alleviate the symptoms of withdrawal they are experienced or are expected to experience.
 While the detox process may not be pleasant, it is often a vital part of the rehab process, and it is critical that it is done under the care of licensed medical professionals.